Hildes Garden logo

 Ideas for use

-To avoid turning the batter totally purple, gently fold fresh or frozen berries into batter as the last step.
+To avoid turning muffin or cake batter totally purple, gently fold fresh or frozen berries into the batter right before baking.

-Add frozen elderberries directly to muffin and cake batter without thawing.
+Use frozen elderberries in pies, cakes or muffins without thawing.
 The frozen berries may add a few minutes to the baking time.

 Weights and volumes